On this page

 In traditional B2B operations, margins are lost to time spent on low-value, manual tasks like rekeying orders from emails into ERP systems and processing payments through disconnected systems.

-A B2B commerce platform automates these steps.
-Orders placed, whether on an eCommerce website or B2B portal, flow directly into your ERP.
+A B2B commerce platform automates these steps so that orders placed, whether on an eCommerce website or B2B portal, flow directly into your ERP.

 In platforms like OrderEase, this automation extends to EDI transactions, marketplace sales, and even rep orders.